 This post is a bit different than my usuals, but I feel something on my heart that I want to share.
 I am about to get vulnerable with you all, but I am learning more and more that sometimes the most freedom in life can come from a place of vulnerability.
 I also want to make the disclaimer that no matter what you believe, what religion you are, where you are from, I do not disregard you- I’d love to hear your thoughts.
 I additionally truly hold firmly to loving everyone, no.matter.what.

 The keyboard in front of me daunts me.
 I have so much going on in my head that it intimidates me.
-I am afraid that my simple words will not do justice to the joy that consumes me.
+I am afraid that my simple words will not do justice to the joy that now consumes me.
 This past season of my life has been one of growth that compares to none other.
-Before I begin attempting to articulate in my own human capacity, I pray that the hand of the Holy Spirit guides and directs these words to speak to what He wants to say.
-This is my current story, my current testimony, and it has been seven years in the making, and continuing.
+Before I begin attempting to articulate in my own human capacity, I pray that the hand of the Lord guides and directs these words to speak to what He wants to say.
+This is my current story, my current testimony, and it has been seven years in the making, and continuing…

 Let’s back up.
 I was raised in the church and surrounded by mostly believers.
 I accepted Jesus as my Lord at a young age and was living zealously for Him for most of my life.

 But at a certain point there was something I was lacking- an essential element: Faith.

 The first time I recall experiencing my first wave of doubt about Christianity and what I believed was my sophomore year of high school.
 I have a skeptical mind, and I like proof.
 Then proof behind the proof.
 I like the “whys” and the “hows” behind every single little thing.
 But sometimes this yearning for proof can leave little room for faith and a lot of room for doubt.
 This phase of doubt, however, was short-lived- I talked with people I trusted and respected about these questions and felt settled and at ease with the answers they had given me.
 For now, at this time, I was satisfied.
 I believed.